Neuronal Spike Trains as Functional-Analytic Distributions: Representation, Analysis, and Significance: Introduction

 At the level of spiking models, what is recorded is not waveforms but events, the times at which something happened.
 The spike encodes the \textit{information} communicated by the action potential being triggered, not the action potential itself.
 For example, a neuron fires at 12.3 ms. Then again at 18.7 ms. Then at 41.2 ms. The spike train of that neuron, at its core, is just a collection of time stamps.

 This immediately creates a disconnect with the mathematical machinery we typically use to describe and model physical systems.
-Differential equations, filters, convolutions, and dynamical systems are built to operate on functions of time: objects that assign a value to every instant.
+Differential equations, filters, convolutions, and dynamical systems are built to operate on functions of time, objects that assign a value to every instant.
 A list of isolated time points does not fit naturally into this framework.
 Critically, we need a way to mathematically model spike trains that maintains functional consistency.
-We need a description of spike trains that represents them for what they are, but in a way that supports interaction with functions and operations that model physical processes that are very different mathematically from the description of a spike train.
+We need a description of spike trains that represents them for what they are, but in a way that supports interactions with functions and operations that model physical processes that are very different mathematically from the description of a spike train.

-\textbf{In this paper, we rigorously explore from first principles the transition and modeling from the standard biophysical picture of a single action potential to its representation as a spike in a spike train.
-In particular, we adopt a functional-analytic framework, using Schwartz distribution theory to represent spike trains as generalized Dirac delta functions acting on smooth test functions.
-We then show how and why this representation transcends a purely descriptive formalism to support deep downstream analysis and modeling of spike train neural dynamics in a mathematically consistent way.}
+\textbf{In this paper, we develop from first principles a unified functional-analytic framework for neuronal spike trains, grounded in Schwartz distribution theory \cite{botelho2025, brayman2024, aksoy2024, muscat2024, clason2020}.
+Spikes are represented as generalized functions defined by their action on smooth test functions rather than by pointwise values.
+We show that this representation is not merely a descriptive formalism, but rather, it provides an exact operational calculus for convolution, distributional differentiation, and distributional support, which enables closed-form analysis of spike train dynamics without discretization, rate approximation, or smoothing.
+We demonstrate the analytical power of this framework on a two-neuron reciprocal circuit with discrete signaling event propagation latencies and refractoriness, deriving exact results for synaptic drive, spike timing sensitivity, and causal admissibility of inputs, quantities that are either ill-defined or require approximation in conventional treatments.}

-The ideas and content in this paper draw on several decades of work in theoretical and computational neuroscience and neural dynamics.
-Representative treatments ranging from early point-process formulations of spike trains to modern dynamical systems and network models can be found in \cite{DayanAbbott2001}, \cite{GerstnerKistler2002}, \cite{GerstnerKistlerNaudPaninski2014}, \cite{Tuckwell1988}, \cite{PerkelGersteinMoore1967}, \cite{Knight1972}, \cite{BrunelHakim1999}, and \cite{ErmentroutTerman2010}, among many others.
+The ideas and concepts we bring together and build on draw on several decades of work in theoretical and computational neuroscience and neural dynamics.
+Representative treatments ranging from early point-process formulations of spike trains to modern dynamical systems and network models can be found in \cite{dayan2001theoretical}, \cite{GerstnerKistler2002}, \cite{GerstnerKistlerNaudPaninski2014}, \cite{Tuckwell1988}, \cite{PerkelGersteinMoore1967}, \cite{Knight1972}, \cite{BrunelHakim1999}, and \cite{ErmentroutTerman2010}, among many others.
 See also the references within these cited works.